-Day 4 – Day 4 is what makes this program so special.
-If your party was turned around due to bad weather on day 3, day 4 can serve as a second summit attempt.
-The 4 day program is the only program where this is an option.
-If you reached the top on day 3, day 4 is flexible.
-If you are hungry for more climbing, guides are always eager to share with clients some of the fantastic routes just outside of camp.
-If you want to just relax and enjoy high camp, that is an option as well.
+Day 3 – Day 3 is what makes this program so special.
+If your party was turned around due to bad weather on day 2, day 3 can serve as a second summit attempt.
+The 3 and 4 day programs are the only programs where this is an option.
+If you reached the top on day 2, then day 3 is flexible.

 We like to try and depart for Lupine Meadows no later than 11:00am and usually arrive at the trail head between 2:30 – 3:30.
 And while your Grand Teton Experience might be over, the memories will last a lifetime.

 Instead of paying us, you will have a fundraising goal of $3000 to support Big City Mountaineers!!!

 We are not going to sugar coat it.
 Climbing the Grand Teton is hard.
 You need to arrive in Jackson in the best shape of your life.
 If you work hard, train hard, and prepare for this climb.
 You are going to have a blast.
 If you try to climb this mountain off the couch, you are going to be miserable, and impact the climb of your rope team.
 The decision is simple.
 Train hard and have a great time, or don;t and hate it.